QUASAR: An Evolutionary Algorithm to Accelerate High-Dimensional Numerical Optimization: Experimental Design

-\paragraph{Statistical Significance:} For direct comparison within each dimension or sample size, the paired Wilcoxon signed-rank test is used.
-This non-parametric test was chosen as the final error distributions are on different scales for each function and are assumed not to be normal, and to ensure consistency with the non-parametric ranking methodology.
+For direct comparison within each dimension or sample size, the paired Wilcoxon signed-rank test is performed.
+This non-parametric test was chosen as the final error distributions are on different scales for each function, are assumed not to be normally distributed, and to ensure consistency with the non-parametric ranking methodology.

-The Wilcoxon test was conducted on the final error values ($f$) and run times to generate the p-values for each function/dimension combination.
+The signed-rank test was conducted on the final error values ($f$) and run times to generate the \textit{p}-values for each function/dimension combination.